CARA-ch/emed-service-guide/docs/transactions/iti18.md

 * `$XDSDocumentEntryServiceStopTimeFrom`: not considered for APPC documents
 * `$XDSDocumentEntryServiceStopTimeTo`: not considered for APPC documents
 * `$XDSDocumentEntryFormatCode`: N/A
-* `$XDSDocumentEntryDocumentAvailability`: if specified, everything else than `Online` will yield no result.
+* `$XDSDocumentEntryDocumentAvailability`: if specified, anything else than `Online` will yield no result.

 ### FindSubmissionSets